billfitzgerald/infosec-primer/getting_started.md

 ##### C4.4.3.1 Transfer Proxy Certificate File to the Device

 A secure file-sharing service is one good way to transfer the file.
 For iOS devices, the file must be accessed from the file-sharing service using the browser, not the sharing service's iOS app.
-Accessing the file from within the browser interface to the sharing service will bring up the **Install Profile** dialog described in the next step of the setup.
+Accessing the file from within the browser interface for the sharing service will bring up the **Install Profile** dialog described in the next step of the setup.

 ##### C4.4.3.2 Install Proxy Certificate File on the Device